drvinceknight/cfm/_class-notes/modularisation.md

     >>> plt.scatter(x, y)
     <matplotlib...

-A python library called :math:`sklearn` has a lot of functionality that can be used to look at data, for example we can get the distances here::
+A python library called `sklearn` has a lot of functionality that can be used to look at data, for example we can get the distances here::

     >>> import sklearn.metrics.pairwise